 - you will maintain your funds in Western Australia on maturity of your complying investments

-You and family members (dependents) residing in Australia are required to live and study in Western Australia.
+You and family members (dependants) residing in Australia are required to establish a residence and live and study in Western Australia.

 Applicants will be considered on a case-by-case basis with the long term economic benefit to the Western Australian economy being the prime factor considered for approval of State nomination.